 - 1. The Commission may, by Special Exception, approve the modification of parking requirements if it finds (1) that such modifications are being proposed for sites that, historically, have accommodated uses that do not comply with current parking standards; and (2) that such historical use patterns have not created any unreasonable risk to public health or safety. - 2.
-In making its decision, the Commission shall consider, in addition to the general Special Exception evaluation standards, the impact of the following factors in meeting parking needs: - Reduction of peak parking demand by: (1) - (1) Development of a land use mix with non-overlapping peak demand - (2) Provision of facilities to encourage pedestrian, bicycle and public modes of transportation, - (3) Implementation of measures to reduce on-site employee parking such as carpool incentives, provision of off-site employee parking, and designation of time-limited parking areas for customers/clients in the more convenient locations. - Improvement of circulation by: (2) - (1) Provision for vehicular access and/or shared parking among adjacent properties by public easement or other means, - (2) Provision for pedestrian access to sidewalks, streets, and building entry - (3) Enhancement of neighborhood aesthetic quality in terms of: - (1) Landscaping - (2) Architectural features of rear entries - (3) Streetscape amenities - (4) Availability of public parking.
+In making its decision, the Commission shall find, in addition to the general Special Exception evaluation standards, that one or more of the following factors regarding parking needs are met: - (1) Reduction of peak parking demand by: - (1) Development of a land use mix with non-overlapping peak demand periods, - (2) Provision of facilities to encourage pedestrian, bicycle and public modes of transportation, - (3) Implementation of measures to reduce on-site employee parking such as carpool incentives, provision of off-site employee parking, and designation of time-limited parking areas for customers/clients in the more convenient locations. - (2) Improvement of circulation by: - (1) Provision for vehicular access and/or shared parking among adjacent properties by public easement or other means, - (2) Provision for pedestrian access to sidewalks, streets, and building entry ways. - (3) Enhancement of neighborhood aesthetic quality in terms of: - (1) Landscaping - (2) Architectural features of rear entries - (3) Streetscape amenities - (4) Availability of public parking. - (4) Availability of public parking.

-Deferral of Immediate Installation.
-6.5.J
+6.5.J Deferral of Immediate Installation.